swang-harbin/swang-harbin.github.io/_posts/2019-09-05-idea-cannot-start-compilation.md

 ---
 layout: post
-title: Cannot start compilation: the output path is not specified for module "..."
-Specify the output path
+title: 'Cannot start compilation: the output path is not specified for module "..."
+Specify the output path'
 subheading:
 author: swang-harbin
 categories: java